 If the Excel workbook is not already saved, you will be prompted to do so as a result of saving the module in the last step.
 When saving the workbook, make sure that you save the workbook as a Macro-Enabled workbook.

 Test the Button

-After the workbook has been saved as a macro enabled workbook the button can be tested.
-To create this test make sure that the button is deselected, then add some text to a cell.
+After the workbook has been saved as a macro-enabled workbook the button can be tested.
+To create this test, make sure that the button is deselected, then add some text to a cell.

 Next, click the button to see if it operates properly.
-Excel should close without and prompts to ask you if you would like to save the workbook.
-When you open the workbook again make sure that the text that you typed saved.
+Excel should close without prompts to ask you if you would like to save the workbook.
+When you open the workbook again make sure that the text that you typed is saved.

-Now that your button works you may want to label it so you and others will know what its function is.
-To change the name of the button right click on it then click on the edit text option in the drop down-menu.
+Now that your button works, you may want to label it so you and others will know what its function is.
+To change the name of the button right-click on it then click on the edit text option in the drop-down menu.
 This will put your cursor in the button to make changes.

-Other properties of the button can be changed by right clicking on it and selecting format control.
+Other properties of the button can be changed by right-clicking on it and selecting format control.
 Here the text color, style, and size can also be changed.
 Other properties such as appearance can be changed within form control as well.

 © 2018 Joshua Crowder